hjkiefer/udacity-p3-tennis/Report.md

 The environment was solved in 8015 episodes.
 It took quite a while for the agents to actually figure out how to pass the ball to the other side, and even longer for them to learn how to cooporate.
-Furthermore, the agents had a slight regression around 6500 episodes where the average score had a bump down.
+Furthermore, the agents had slight regressions around 6800 and 7600 episodes where the average score had a bump down.
 Fortunately it was possible to recover.

 ![Scores](scores.png)